poljar/weechat-matrix-rs/README.md

 After Rust is installed the plugin can be compiled with:

+    cargo build --release

+If you are developing on weechat-matrix-rs, use debug builds which are faster at the expense of plugin performance:

     cargo build

-On Linux this creates a `libmatrix.so` file in the `target/debug/` folder, this file needs to be renamed to `matrix.so` and copied to your Weechat plugin directory.
+On Linux this creates a `libmatrix.so` file in the `target/release/` (`target/debug` for dev builds) folder, this file needs to be renamed to `matrix.so` and copied to your Weechat plugin directory.
 A plugin directory can be created in your `$WEECHAT_HOME` folder, by default `.weechat/plugins/`.

-Alternatively, `make install` will build and install the plugin in your `$WEECHAT_HOME` as well.
+Alternatively, `make install` (`make install PROFILE=debug` for dev build) will build and install the plugin in your `$WEECHAT_HOME` as well.

 # Configuration